Caitlyn Jenner Meets Stephen King’s Pennywise In Offensive ISIS-Fueled Ads

 First of all, regardless of your religious standing, the law stipulates that you cannot just make fun of someone in public by manipulating copyrighted images and displaying them for the world to see without any kind of permission.
 It’s basically libel and is not allowed, even if Caitlyn Jenner’s actions run contrary to some aspects of your religious beliefs.

 Second, and probably even more importantly, is that an offensive characterization of Caitlyn Jenner is a misrepresentation of what Islam is about.
 Although some lunatics who claim to operate under Islam do indeed take harsh measures against the LGBTQ community, such behavior does not represent the religion.
-What with all the bad PR Islam has been getting as of late, they really do not need controversial sparkplugs like Sabo being associated with them.
+What with all the bad PR Islam has been getting as of late, they really do not need controversial spark plugs like Sabo being associated with them.

 Caitlyn Jenner is not the first celebrity Sabo has mocked publicly; he has done similar things with dozens of celebrities and actually has an entire website dedicated to marketing his art.